 Newly appointed directors with no prior experience as a director of a listed company in Singapore will undergo training in the roles and responsibilities of a listed company director as prescribed by the SGX-ST in accordance to Rule 406(3)(a) of the Catalist Rules.
-In May 2022, the Company has appointed two new Non-Executive and Non-Independent Directors, namely Ms. Ng Sook Hwa and Mr. Vitters Sim Yu Xiong.
-They had attended briefings by the Executive Director and CEO, as well as the Board, to familiarize themselves with the background and operations of the Group.
-In addition, as Ms Ng Sook Hwa has no prior experience as a director of a company listed on the SGX-ST, she had attended core modules under the Mandatory Training conducted by the Singapore Institute of Directors in October 2022.
+On 15 June 2023, the Company has appointed one new Non-Executive and Non-Independent Director, namely Dr. Ng Chin Siau.
+He had attended briefings by the Executive Director and CEO, as well as the Board, to familiarize himself with the background and operations of the Group.
+In addition, as Dr. Ng Chin Siau has prior experience as a director of a company listed on the SGX-ST, he is not required to attend Mandatory Training conducted by the Singapore Institute of Directors.

 The Company is responsible for arranging and funding the training of Directors.
 Directors are updated with the latest professional developments in relation to the Catalist Rules, accounting standards and other applicable regulatory updates or amendments to relevant laws, rules and regulations to ensure the compliance of the same by all Directors.

 New releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority ("ACRA") and news articles/reports (including analyst reports) which are relevant to the Group's business are regularly circulated to the Directors.
 Directors are encouraged to attend seminars and receive training to improve themselves in the discharge of their duties as Directors, and to be kept informed on the relevant new laws, regulations, code of corporate governance, financial reporting standards and changing commercial risks, from time to time.
 The Company has an ongoing budget for its Directors to attend appropriate courses, conferences and seminars conducted by external professionals for them to stay abreast of relevant business developments and outlook.

-During FY2022, the Directors were provided with briefings and/or updates on: (i) the developments in financial reporting by the external auditor, RSM Chio Lim LLP; (ii) changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board and/or Board Committee meeting; and (iii) updates relating to changes in the Catalist Rules and the Code by the sponsor, PrimePartners Corporate Finance Pte.
+During FY2023, the Directors were provided with briefings and/or updates on: (i) the developments in financial reporting by the external auditor, RSM SG Assurance LLP; (ii) changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board and/or Board Committee meeting; and (iii) updates relating to changes in the Catalist Rules and the Code by the sponsor, PrimePartners Corporate Finance Pte.
 Ltd. In addition, all the Directors have attended the sustainability training course as prescribed by the Singapore Exchange Regulation Pte.
 Ltd. ("SGX RegCo") to equip themselves with basic knowledge on sustainability matters.